fs/rails-base/README.md

 * lack of media query support
 * lack of Html5 and Css3 support

-In order to get rid off ie8 support please remove the following:
+**In order to get rid of ie8 support please remove the following:**

 * vendor/assets/javascripts/ie8 folder
 * views/layouts/application lines commented with `/[if lt IE 9]`